South Yuba Rim Hazardous Fuels Reduction Project

 • Approximately 800 acres of strategic fuel break work funded through a FEMA Hazard Mitigation Grant (~$3.77M) administered by Nevada County OES and Cal OES.

-• Treatments focus on primary and secondary evacuation routes, creating shaded fuel breaks that reduce fire intensity and improve firefighter access.
+• Highest-priority treatment areas selected by the steering committee — a linear, east-west treatment along the canyon rim creating shaded fuel breaks that reduce fire intensity and improve firefighter access.

 Phase 2 — CAL FIRE Wildfire Prevention Grant (232 acres)